-The word “temperament” refers to how a dog will react to stimuli that he or she faces in their daily lives.
+The word “temperament” refers to how a dog will react to stimuli they face daily.
 There are a few considerations when determining what temperament your Labrador is likely to have.

 Genetic material: as we talked about earlier, the Labrador was bred with certain temperaments in mind, thus being passed down to living relatives

-Environmental factors: when a puppy first comes into the world, they are faced with a number of impacts from their living situation.
-These might mean that a puppy who is the leader of the litter may be bolder than the others.
+Environmental factors: when a puppy first comes into the world, they face several impacts from its living situation.
+This might mean that a puppy who is the leader of the litter may be bolder than the others.

-Life challenges: one other factor is in the experiences that a puppy has to deal with in the first few weeks of birth.
-These interactions can subtly impact the temperament of the dog further down the road.
+Life challenges: Another factor is the experiences a puppy has to deal with in the first few weeks of birth.
+These interactions can subtly impact the dog’s temperament further down the road.

 How Do I Find a Labrador With a Good Temperament?

-The best way to go about finding a Labrador Retriever that is close to the breed’s standard is to find a reputable breeder.
+The best way to find a Labrador Retriever close to the breed’s standard is to find a reputable breeder.
 Someone who chooses to raise Labradors and continue the legacy of healthy, well-mannered dogs is a good candidate for your next companion.

-Make sure to avoid puppy mills or breeders that only want to make a profit as their dogs oftentimes do not have the resemblance of the St. John’s Water Dogs.
+Make sure to avoid puppy mills or breeders that only want to make a profit as their dogs often do not have a resemblance to the St. John’s Water Dogs.